Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 You've got people wearing masks in the ocean.

-My bro is going 40 miles an hour on a bike, but apparently the virus can go 41 miles an hour because magic.
+But apparently, the virus can go 41 miles an hour because magic.

-So, yeah, how long did it take to, I guess, for the bottom to fall out with you regarding the COVID stuff?
+So, so yeah, how long did it take to, I guess, for the bottom to fall out with you regarding the COVID stuff?

-It was, everything was all quarantined.
+It was everything was all quarantined.

-It was that summer afterwards, after, after I was on zoom calls that I just decided, hey, I'm quitting.
+It was that summer afterwards, after, after I was um on Zoom calls that I just decided, hey, I'm quitting, I'm, I'm dropping out, guys.

 Okay, right.

-And it replaces family life because you're there six, seven, eight hours a day.
+And it replaces family life because you're there six, seven, eight hours a day, and I'm there longer because I'm doing all this stuff with school.

-So it's like, I have to leave.
+So, it's like I have to leave.

 It's my junior year.